mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1312 out of 1589 answered.</p>

-A large chunk of you didn’t know what MUI X is prior to the survey, which makes it clear that we still have a lot to do to expand its reach.
+A large chunk of you didn't know what MUI X is prior to the survey, which makes it clear that we still have a lot to do to expand its reach.

 ### Are you currently using any paid UI component library?